3002-1 TYPES OF HOUSEHOLDS

 Federal regulations call certain households "categorical" because they are enrolled in programs that are income tested and will usually be eligible for heating assistance.
 When all household members are receiving assistance from TANFTemporary Assistance to Needy Families, ATAPAlaska Temporary Assistance Program, SNAPSupplemental Nutrition Assistance Program, APAAdult Public Assistance, or SSISupplemental Security Income, the worker will use the income from the household's open public assistance case in EISEligibility Information System as their gross monthly income for the income portion of the heating assistance benefit calculation.

-If only a portion of the household members are on a public assistance program (also referred to as a "mixed" household), the caseworker may use the income in EISEligibility Information System to verify said members income but will still need to obtain proof of income for all other household members not on the public assistance case.
+If only a portion of the household members are receiving assistance from TANFTemporary Assistance to Needy Families, SNAPSupplemental Nutrition Assistance Program, APAAdult Public Assistance, or SSISupplemental Security Income (also referred to as a "mixed" household), the caseworker may use the income in EISEligibility Information System to verify said members income but will still need to obtain proof of income for all other household members not on the public assistance case.

 9. Atypical Household Situations